AndreaDavies228/Movie-Reccommeder/README.md

 ![Top rated medium length history movies from the 80s](https://github.com/AndreaDavies228/Movie-Recommeder/blob/main/Movies.jpg)

-## Files
+## Instructions and Files

+To run the tool, execute the Script.py file in Python 3.
-The Script.py file is used for running the tool, with the recommender function itself stored in the RecommenderFunction.py file.
+The recommender function itself is stored in the RecommenderFunction.py file.
 Database.py was used to originally create the Database.tsv file from the IMDb data, and is not longer part of the active program.

 ## Author